 "I will worship toward thy holy temple, and praise thy name for thy lovingkindness and for thy truth: for thou hast magnified thy word above all thy name."

-Just as dross, that is, impurities such as other cheaper metals and minerals, must be removed from gold and silver in order to make them pure, all lies, deceit and cover-ups must be purged from our lives as well by way of the Lord's loving chastisements, in order to make our language pure, so that we too will only speak the Truth of His Word, just like our Heavenly Father.
-As I explain in some of my chastisement and spiritual warfare articles, this does not always come easy for us; but it is absolutely necessary in order for us to truly shine forth with the Lord's Light, and speak the pure language of His Truth.
+Just as dross -- that is, impurities such as other cheaper metals and minerals -- must be removed from gold and silver in order to make them pure, all lies, deceit and cover-ups must be purged from our lives as well by way of the Lord's loving chastisements, in order to make our language pure, so that we too will only speak the Truth of His Word, just like our Heavenly Father.
+As I explain in some of my chastisement and spiritual warfare themed articles, this does not always come easy for us.
+Nevertheless, it is absolutely necessary in order for us to truly shine forth with the Lord's Light, and speak the pure language of His Truth.
 The Bible is replete with Scriptures explaining this process.
 Following are some of the most important ones:

 "The fining pot is for silver, and the furnace for gold: but the LORD trieth the hearts."

 "As the fining pot for silver, and the furnace for gold; so is a man to his praise."